Get Your Psychic Kicks in Arizona’s Trippiest Desert

 It’s basically Disneyland for the New Age crowd.

-Sedona—population 10,322— has always held a certain appeal, reflected in its 3 million annual visitors.
-Its verdant green vegetation, towering stone formations, and vast blue sky would inspire even the most inactive imagination.
-Indigenous tribes have long regarded the area as sacred, going back thousands of years.
-It’s the home of the Yavapai-Apache, who hold a spring ceremony every year at Boynton Canyon where the Great Spirit Mother gave birth to the human race.
+Indigenous tribes have for centuries regarded the area as sacred.
+It's the home of the Yavapai-Apache Nation, who hold a spring ceremony every year at Boynton Canyon, a place of great spiritual significance, believed to be where the Great Spirit Mother gave birth to the human race.

 Amid these four scenic poles, psychic vibrations trembled more intensely.
 People noticed their skin tingling when close to the perceived energy source.
 Escaping to a higher consciousness just came easier in this confluence where thoughts and feelings were amplified (apparently all of Sedona is one big amplifier.
 Don’t visit in a bad mood).
 Bryant described the vortex locations as electric, magnetic, or electromagnetic.
 Others say “female or male,” “positive or negative.”

 Pete Sanders is a MIT biochemical chemistry graduate who aims to connect spirituality with science with his Free Soul Psychic Education Program.
-“I want to bring this stuff out of woo woo and into wow wow,” he says.
+“I want to bring this stuff out of woo woo and into wow wow,” he explains.
+(It's definitely not the first time he's said this.)

-For him, the therapeutic benefits of the vortexes are directly related to the physical attributes of Sedona.
-The high elevation, deep canyons, low population density, and the blue skies for miles all combine to create an optimal environment for relaxation and brain stimulation.
+For Sanders, the therapeutic benefits of the vortexes are directly related to the physical attributes of Sedona.
+High elevation, deep canyons, low population density, and the blue skies for miles all combine to create an optimal environment for relaxation and brain stimulation.

-Colors are also important, and Sedona has loads.
+Colors are extremely important, and Sedona pops.
 According to Sanders, the green of the vegetation signals growth, renewal, and hope to the subconscious.
 As for red-orange, Sanders points to Uluru in Australia, a massive similar-hued rock thought to hold spiritual significance.
 “The red-orange color is caffeine for the higher mind,” he says.

 Sanders still has a little bit of woo woo in him.
 He, like many in Sedona, describes vortexes with the terms “upflow” or “inflow.”
 Upflow sites tend to be at higher elevations: mountains, mesas, and pyramid-shapes—places like Bell Rock and Airport Mesa, where a panoramic visual of your surroundings helps put your place in the universe into perspective.
 According to Sanders, upflow sites “help you with reflections where soaring to a higher perspective is what you want.”